xiaogz/bluecam/README.md

       time and wrote a preliminary Canny edge detection algorithm.
 It seemed natural to simply buy an Arduino camera to try and attempt image processing in real-time.
 The OV2640 was the only one that can interface with the Uno R3 using the CSI interface.
-Also, the Amazon revies of the camera indicated that other people have had success making the camera on the Uno R3 despite its limited processing speed.
+Also, the Amazon reviews of the camera indicated that other people have had success using the camera on the Uno R3 despite its limited processing speed.
 - image processing server consists of:
     - Samsung Galaxy A5 2017 phone (interfacing via Bluetooth)